 BISP has two experienced University Counsellors.
-Dale Ford works with students whose surnames start with the letters A-K, and Jacqui Brelsford works with students whose names begin with the letters L-Z. Jennie Austrin assists both the University Counsellors and Carey Christensen, the IB Coordinator.
+Dale Ford works with students whose surnames start with the letters A-K, and Jacqui Brelsford works with students whose names begin with the letters L-Z. Jennie Austrin assists both the University Counsellors and Jason Perkins, the IB Coordinator.
 The University Counsellors’ office is located on the third floor next to the IB Study Centre.

 The University Counsellors make extensive use of Family Connection, a university and career planning system that coordinates all aspects of selecting and applying to college.
 Students in Years 10 to 13, along with their parents, have personal logins.
 If you need assistance logging in, contact Jennie Austrin.

 This calendar shows upcoming college visits, fairs and holidays.
 Students can add it to their Google calendar by clicking the link on the bottom.
 Admission representatives can use it to plan a visit.
 Students who have a visiting college on their Family Connection list will get an automatic email with a visit reminder one day in advance.

 We hope you will consider visiting the counsellors and students of the British International School, Phuket (BISP).
 You’re welcome to come as an individual, in a small group, join a fair, or with Linden.
 Although we are a British school, we have a diverse student body representing over 45 countries.
 We also have five high performance sports teams.
 In the past four years our students have matriculated to 19 different countries.
 The UK, Thailand, US, Australia and Canada have received the highest numbers of graduates.

 Scheduling a Visit